If you’re on a tight budget, Wellington, New Zealand’s capital, has many attractions that are free or low-cost.

 If you come into Wellington via Masterton, you should stop at the Pukaha Mount Bruce National Wildlife Centre.

-Opened in 1962 for conservation, it didn’t open its doors to the public until 1982.
-In 2001 the grounds were extended from 55 to 942 hectares with plenty of walking tracks to explore.
+Opened in 1962 for conservation, it didn’t open to the public until 1982.
+In 2001, the grounds were extended from 55 to 942 hectares, and there are plenty of walking tracks to explore.

 Manukura, the white Kiwi, lives here.
-She’s not an albino but has a recessive gene making her white instead of the usual brown colouring.
-There is also a Redwood forest growing here.
+She’s not an albino but has a recessive gene that makes her white instead of the usual brown.

 There is also the only Kokako in captivity.
 Kahurangi, the Kokako, has been hand-reared and is so used to humans that she thinks she is one.
 A male Kokako was tried with Kahurangi for